- Published on

 If you're using PullNotifier, review its logs for errors like webhook delivery failures, authentication issues, or permission problems.
 Look for HTTP status codes, timeout errors, or rate-limiting messages that could explain notification gaps.

-If you still can’t resolve the issue, reach out to support.
-For GitHub-related problems, use GitHub’s support form to ensure your request goes to the right team [8].
-Slack also offers dedicated support channels for notification troubleshooting [9].
+If you still can't resolve the issue, reach out to support.
+For GitHub-related problems, use GitHub's support form to ensure your request goes to the right team.
+Slack also offers dedicated troubleshooting guides for notification issues.
 When contacting support, include key details like log excerpts, error messages, and a timeline of when the problem started.
 This information will help the support team diagnose and resolve the issue more efficiently.

 Better Notification Management with PullNotifier

 Default GitHub-Slack integrations often overwhelm channels with excessive notifications, making it hard to focus on what matters.
 PullNotifier changes the game, offering a cleaner, more efficient way to manage notifications.
-Trusted by over 600 organizations and boasting ratings of 4.8/5 on G2 and 5/5 on Product Hunt [13], PullNotifier delivers a smarter, long-term solution for keeping communication clear and focused.
+Trusted by over 1,000 organizations and rated 4.8/5 on G2 and 5/5 on Product Hunt, PullNotifier delivers a smarter, long-term solution for keeping communication clear and focused.

 Smart Notification Routing